BradHutchings/Mmojo-Server-v2/instructions/doghouse/610-APE-Packages.md

 ## 610. APE Packages
 ### About this Step
-In the following five steps, we will package Dogpile for deployment as actual portable executables.
+In the following five steps, we will package Doghouse for deployment as actual portable executables.
 - **Compatible** builds run on a wide range of x86_64 and aarch64 processors.
 - **Performant** builds run on newer x86_64 processors and Apple M* aarch64 processors.
 - **Naked** means the APEs do not contain a `.gguf` file.
 One can be grafted on later using `zip` without modifying the `mmojo-server-args` file.
 You can also release a naked APE and have users copy the model they want to use into its directory.